Nelson Mass: Background

 Though Haydn's reputation was at its peak in 1798, when he wrote this mass, his world was in turmoil.
-Napoleon had won four major battles with Austria in less than a year.
-The previous year, in early 1797, his armies had crossed the Alps and threatened Vienna itself.
-In May 1798, Napoleon invaded Egypt to destroy Britain's trade routes to the East.
+French forces under Napoleon had won four major battles against the Austrian army in less than a year.
+The previous year, in early 1797, French armies had crossed the Alps and threatened Vienna itself.
+In May 1798, Napoleon led an expeditionary force which invaded Egypt with the stated aims of securing French commercial interests in the Middle East, cutting off British trade routes to the East Indies and establishing a scientific presence in Egypt.

 The summer of 1798 was therefore a terrifying time for Austria, and when Haydn finished this mass, his own title, in the catalogue of his works, was Missa in angustiis (Mass for troubled times).
-What Haydn did not know when he wrote the mass, but what he and his audience heard (perhaps on September 15, the day of the very first performance), was that on 1 August, Napoleon had been dealt a stunning defeat in the Battle of the Nile by British forces led by Admiral Horatio Nelson.
-Because of this coincidence, the mass gradually acquired the nickname Lord Nelson Mass.
-The title became indelible when, in 1800, Lord Nelson himself visited the Palais Esterházy, accompanied by his British mistress, Lady Hamilton, and may have heard the mass performed by Haydn himself and would meet shortly afterwards.
+What Haydn did not know when he wrote the mass, but what he and his audience heard (perhaps on September 15, the day of the very first performance), was that on 1 August, the French Navy had been dealt a crushing defeat at the Battle of the Nile by a British fleet under Rear-Admiral Horatio Nelson.
+Because of this coincidence, the mass gradually acquired the nickname Nelson Mass.
+The title became indelible when, in 1800, Nelson himself visited the Palais Esterházy accompanied by his mistress Emma, Lady Hamilton, and may have heard the mass conducted by Haydn whom he would meet shortly afterwards.

 Haydn's original title may also have come from illness and exhaustion at this time, which followed his supervision of the first performances of The Creation, completed a few months earlier.
 More simply, it may have sprung from the challenge of composing without the desired instrumentation.
 The solo parts for two of the vocal quartet are virtuosic: the bass line was perhaps written for the accomplished Christian Specht, and the soprano line, even more demanding, could have been written for Barbara Pilhofer or Therese Gassmann.
 The piece was premiered 23 September 1798 at the town parish church (now cathedral), a last minute venue change from the Bergkirche in Eisenstadt.

 Movements

 The text, slightly altered, is taken from the Latin Mass of the Catholic church.
-It consists of the following six movements.Performances require between 45 and 60 minutes.
+It consists of the following six movements.
+Performances require between 45 and 60 minutes.
 The choir sings in all movements.